 These 9 Hawaiian Christmas Songs Will Fill You With Holiday Cheer

 From classics with a Hawaiian flair to original Christmas songs from the islands, Hawaii is perhaps the only state lucky enough to lay claim to some incredibly unique holiday music.
-In celebration of Christmas – and our great state – here are nine Hawaiian Christmas songs that are sure to fill you with holiday cheer today.
+In celebration of Christmas – and our great state – here are nine best Hawaiian Christmas songs that are sure to fill you with holiday cheer today and every day throughout the holiday season!
+So sit back and enjoy these lovely holiday serenades.

 1) 12 Days of Christmas, Hawaiian Style